dannyvelas/my-astro-website/src/pages/posts/choosing-a-programming-language-in-2026.md

   - Aiming for a general purpose language.
   - Specifically targeting a computer or server environment, not embedded, mobile, or front-end.
 - This flowchart ignores domain-specific cases where one language is the de-facto standard.
 Like for example, in competitive programming C++ is the standard.
 But, that's not mentioned here.
+- This flowchart obviously over-simplifies differences between languages.
+For example, there are many differences between Zig and Nim aside from the fact Zig allows you to have more low-level control.
+To name one difference, they have entirely different meta-programming approaches.
+I just tried to label the salient or most obvious difference.
 - If you're not optimizing to necessarily use the right tool for the job, and instead are optimizing for fun and learning, ignore this chart!
 Choosing a technology solely for fun/learning can be a valid use-case.

 ```mermaid